Trump defends Sinclair as media company takes fire for 'false news' scripts

 When they did, a video director at website Deadspin made a supercut of various local anchors at different Sinclair stations reading the near-identical script.

-The anchors conclude the 60-75 second segment by encouraging viewers to comment on their website if they see a segment on their channel where "our coverage is unfair."
+The anchors conclude the 60- to 75-second segment by encouraging viewers to comment on their website if they see a segment on their channel where "our coverage is unfair."
 The CNN report stated that internal documents noted how Sinclair corporate would "monitor the comments and send replies to your audience on your behalf."

 Livingston issued a comment on the media scrutiny of the promo videos to ABC News, raising questions about the coverage.